SchoemanClaudia/TheScoop/README.md

 - **Review Posts:**

   - Existing Reviews:
-    - Upon login, users can upvote and downvote exisitng reviews added by approved contributors.
+    - Upon login, users can upvote and downvote existing reviews added by approved contributors.

   - Personalized Reviews:
    - Upon login, users can contribute to the website by submitting their own ice cream reviews and adding ratings.

+  - Carousel view of reviews

+  - Ratings converted to star ratings

-  - Social Gallery
+  - Social Gallery:
     - Connecting Instagram post gallery to site, for more visual appeal.